 and control are created.
 This isotonic action is generally most responsible for

-the soreness you feel the next day, but is important in each repetition.
+the soreness you feel the next day.

 type of contraction can be used to stimulate some further muscle growth; this